nytelytee/geode-easy-event/README.md

 ```

 Let's see...
 The ID is defined only once, so you can't misspell it; check.
-You can't accidentally not post the event and not notice it, because it's a static method on the EasyEvent type.
+You can't accidentally not post the event and not notice it, because it's a static method on the EasyEvent type; check.
-You get return values from functions without having to manually mess around with pointers repeatedly, for every API method.
+You get return values from functions without having to manually mess around with pointers repeatedly, for every API method; check.

 Do note that, under the hood, the "return values" are implemented the same way as my example which worked directly with dispatch events, with pointers, you just don't have to look at that.